denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 - Shares no mathematical basis with previous SHAs
 - Decided by public competition

+## DSA
+- Digital Signature Algorithm (FIPS 186, published 1994)
+- Uses a variant of the ElGamal signature scheme
+  - Key size: 2048 or 3072 bits (as per NIST 800-57)
+- Use SHA-2 for hash

+## ECDSA
+- Elliptic Curve Digital Signature Algorithm
+- Instead of ElGamal, use elliptic curves to encrypt hash
+  - Key size: 160 bits or more
+- Use SHA-2 for hash

+## A5
+- Family of algorithms, starting with A5/1 (design leaked in 1994, reverse engineered 1999)
+  - A weakened version, A5/2, made for export regions
+- Used in mobile telecommunications
+- A5/1:
+  - Symmetric encryption algorithm
+    - Key size: 64 bits
+  - Stream cipher
+    - Acted somewhat like a block cipher (because GSM is transmitted in bursts)
+  - Known weaknesses exist
+  - Still used in GSM
+- A5/3 and A5/4:
+  - Uses a cipher called KASUMI
+  - Symmetric encryption algorithm
+    - Key size: 128 bits (A5/3 stretches a 64 bit key, A5/4 uses a full 128 bit key)
+  - Block cipher
+    - Block size: 128 bits
+  - Proprietary
+  - Has flaws but attacks are not simple
+  - Still used in 3G networks

 # List of applications and protocols
 - [PGP](#PGP)
 - [Blockchain](#Blockchain)